helios-yamet/Fitness-Station/README.md

 #### Main site content - Purchasing products

--  As a subscriber, I want to be able to share my posts to social media, as I want to share my fitness journey and any products I have purchased.

--  As a returning subscriber, I want to view all my purchases subscriptions on one page, this makes it easy to access each plan.
+-  As a returning subscriber, I want to view all my purchases on one page, this helps me keep a log of what I have purchased and when.

--  As a subscriber, I want to view my plan on one page and look at the calendar to see what workouts I have coming next, this enable me to plan my week.
+-  As a new user, I want to recieve a confirmation of my purchase to ensure my payment has gone through.

 #### Searching, Sorting and Reviewing products